-Given that the only difference between the two models described in section 2.2.1 is in their assumptions about firms' information, it seems reasonable to consider whether these models are observationally different or not.
-In other words, does the assumption on complete versus incomplete information have implications on the model predictions on competition?
+Given that the only difference between the two models described in this section is in their assumptions about firms' information, it seems reasonable to consider whether these models are observationally different or not.
+In other words, does the assumption on complete versus incomplete information have implications on the model predictions about competition?
 Grieco (2014) investigates this question in the context of an empirical application to local grocery markets.
-In Grieco's model firms are heterogeneous in terms of (common knowledge)

-observable variables, and this observable heterogeneity plays a key role in his approach to empirically distinguish between firms' public and private information.
-Note that the comparison of equilibrium conditions in equations (9.12) and (9.14) shows other testable difference between the two models.
+In Grieco's model, firms are heterogeneous in terms of (common knowledge) observable variables, and this observable heterogeneity plays a key role in his approach to empirically distinguish between firms' public and private information.
+Note that the comparison of equilibrium conditions in equations (5.14) and (5.17) shows other testable difference between the two models.
 In the game of incomplete information, the number of potential entrants N has an effect on the whole probability distribution of the number of active firms: a larger number of potential entrants implies a shift to the right in the whole distribution of the number of active firms.
-In contrast, in the game of complete information, the value of N affects only the probability $Pr(n^ = N|s,x)$ but not the distribution of the number of active firms at values smaller than N. This empirical prediction has relevant economic implications: with incomplete information, the number of potential entrants has a positive effect on competition even in markets where this number is not binding.
+In contrast, in the game of complete information, the value of N affects only the probability $Pr(n^ = N | s, x)$ but not the distribution of the number of active firms at values smaller than N. This empirical prediction has relevant economic implications: with incomplete information, the number of potential entrants has a positive effect on competition even in markets where this number is not binding.

-3.5.2.
-Bresnahan and Reiss (JPE, 1991).
-They study several retail and professional industries in US: Doctors; Dentists; Pharmacies; Plumbers; car dealers; etc. For each industry, say car dealers, the dataset consists of a cross-section of M small, "isolated" markets.
+Bresnahan and Reiss (1991)

+The authors study several retail and professional industries in the US: Doctors; Dentists; Pharmacies; Plumbers; car dealers; etc. For each industry, the dataset consists of a cross-section of M small, "isolated" markets.
 We index markets by m.
-For each market m, we observe the number of active firms (N_m) , a measure of market size (S_m) , and some exogenous market characteristics that may affect demand and/or costs (X_m) .
+For each market m, we observe the number of active firms $(n_m)$ , a measure of market size $(s_m)$ , and some exogenous market characteristics that may affect demand and/or costs $(x_m)$ .

-$$Data = \{ N_m, S_m, X_m : m = 1, 2, ..., M \}$$
+$$Data = \{ n_m, s_m, x_m : m = 1, 2, ..., M \}$$ (5.18)

-There are several empirical questions that they want to answer.
+There are several empirical questions that they wish to answer.
 First, they want to estimate the "nature" or "degree" of competition for each of the industries: that is, how fast variable profits decline when the number of firms in the market increase.
 Second, but related to the estimation of the degree of competition, BR are also interested in estimating how many entrants are needed to achieve an equilibrium equivalent to the competitive equilibrium, that is, hypothesis of contestable markets.

-[Model] Consider a market m.
-There is a number N^ of potential entrants in the market.
+Model.
+Consider a market m.
+There is a number N of potential entrants in the market.
 Each firm decides whether to be active or not in the market.
-Let $\Pi_m(N)$ be the profit of an active firm in market m when there are N active firms.
-The function $\Pi_m(N)$ is strictly decreasing in N. If N_m is the equilibrium number of firms in market m, then it should satisfy the following conditions:
+Let $\Pi_m(n)$ be the profit of an active firm in market m when there are n active firms.
+The function $\Pi_m(n)$ is strictly decreasing in n.
+If $n_m$ is the equilibrium number of firms in market m, then it should satisfy the following conditions:

-$$\Pi_m(N_m) \ge 0$$ and $\Pi_m(N_m+1) < 0$
+$$\Pi_m(n_m) \ge 0 \quad \text{and} \quad \Pi_m(n_m+1) < 0 \tag{5.19}$$

 That is, every firm is making her best response given the actions of the others.
-For active firms, their best response is to be active, and for inactive firms their best response is not to enter in the market.
+For active firms, their best response is to be active, and for inactive firms their best response is to not enter in the market.

-To complete the model we have to specify the structure of the profit function $\Pi_m(N)$.
-Total profit is equal to variable profit, $V_m(N)$, minus fixed costs, $F_m(N)$:
+To complete the model we have to specify the structure of the profit function $\Pi_m(n)$ .
+Total profit is equal to variable profit, $V_m(n)$ , minus fixed costs, $F_m(n)$ :

-$$\Pi_m(N) = V_m(N) - F_m(N)$$
+$$\Pi_m(n) = V_m(n) - F_m(n) \tag{5.20}$$